 The Founding Fathers were Overwhelmingly Religious Men

-The site quotes this statement from John Adams “This would be the best of all possible worlds if there were no religion in it.”
+This statement from John Adams was provided to make a point: “This would be the best of all possible worlds if there were no religion in it.”
 John Adams did, in fact, say this, and Jesus Christ did, in fact, say that “I am Christ; and shall deceive many.”
 Yes, I got that directly from the King James Bible and it is not a misquotation.
 BUT, let’s view the entire quotations in their context.

 First, let’s clear the name of Christ, here’s the entire quotation: